marinzam/Budgie/README.md

 3) type: git push  --> This pushes your code to the github repository online making it ready to merge onto the master branch
 4) Go to the github repository Budgie on github.com
 5) Create a pull request:
-6) Go to the github repository Budgie on github.com
 7) Go to the "Pull requests" tab
 8) Then there should be a green button available that says "New Pull Request".
 Click that.
 9) Make sure that the first button says "base: master" and the second button says "compare: master"